-Pain improves during first year but mental-health problems linger, study saysApril 11th, 2013 in Psychology & Psychiatry /
+Pain improves during first year but mental-health problems linger, study saysApril 11, 2013 in Medicine & Health / Psychology & Psychiatry

 Veterans who sustained major limb injuries during combat reported little improvement in symptoms of depression, anxiety, post-traumatic stress disorder (PTSD) and other mental-health problems up to 2 years post injury, according to research presented today.
 In contrast, pain showed the most improvement 3-6 months after acute hospitalization, and then leveled off after 1 year.
 The investigative team, led by Rollin M. Gallagher, MD, MPH, reported results during a poster session at the 29th Annual Meeting of the American Academy of Pain Medicine.